mitmproxy/mitmproxy/docs/src/content/overview-features.md

 This can be problematic when downloading or uploading large files.
 When streaming is enabled, message bodies are not buffered on the proxy but instead sent directly to the server/client.
-This currently means that the message body will not be accessible within mitmproxy.
+This currently means that the message body will not be accessible within mitmproxy, and body modifications will have no effect.
 HTTP headers are still fully buffered before being sent.

 Request/response streaming is enabled by specifying a size cutoff in the `stream_large_bodies` option.